sagemath/trac_to_gh/Issue 7112.md

 # Issue 7112: os x 10.5 powerpc -- there are many many doctest failures all over

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7112

 Original creator: was